The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Methodology

 Our study is based on GitHub data from April 2016\footnote{The GDRP was adopted April 14th, 2016.
 Other legislation like the CCPA is younger and, therefore, also covered.} until December 2022.
-Subsequent analysis of the reactions of developers on issues may also involve additional materials with resources from the projects we study, such as mailing lists and externally hosted issue trackers, like Jira or project policies.
+Subsequent analysis of the reactions of developers on issues may also involve additional materials with resources from the projects we study, such as commits where an issue was addressed, mailing lists and externally hosted issue trackers, like Jira or project policies.